muze-nl/assert/docs/fails.md

 - a regular expression: the property in the data must match this expression
 - a function: the function is called with (property, data) and must return false (for success) or an array of problems.
 - an object: each of the properties of this object must match with the child properties of the data
+- an array: the property must be an array, if you pass an array with a value, each element of the array is asserted against that value
+- Number or Boolean: the property must be a number or a boolean, respectively

 Here is an example: